 Our goals right now for her are two-fold.
 First, get the cavity dealt with before it blows up into something more substantial or even a dental emergency.
 Two, give her a positive experience at the dentist so she can feel good about her oral health care.

 I want you to find a dentist who is good with children that also offers dental sedation.
 It doesn’t have to be a pediatric dentist.
 There are many general dentists who enjoy treating children and are qualified.

 Under normal conditions, she would only need some nitrous oxide to relax her.
 However, after her recent experience, I am concerned that will not be enough.
 Look for someone who offers oral conscious sedation.
 It is so strong that she will sleep through her whole procedure.
 In fact, some people call it sleep dentistry for that reason.
 She is still conscious.
 This is not anesthesia.
 It just completely relaxes her which will allow that numbing medication to do its job.

 Be aware that she will still be woozy for a few hours after that procedure.
 You might want to set her up a little castle on the couch and let her binge watch something like “A Series of Unfortunate Events,” which will entertain her while simultaneously realizing her life isn’t so bad.

 As for her sealants.
 Sometimes those will come off.
 Make sure you have the dentist check that the others are still intact.

-This blog is brought to you Lafayette, LA Dentist Drs.
-Forman and Thimmesch.
+This blog is brought to you by Lafayette, LA Dentists Dr. Foreman and Thimmesch.